KQED EDUCATION

 The first step in unifying the entities within the brand was to design a KQED branded lockup treatment which could be applied to all of the programs and products.
 After conducting an audit and study of the existing KQED sub brand ecosystem and expansive explorations of different expressions within the KQED brand fonts, we landed on a treatment that championed legibility and felt appropriate for both youth and adult audiences.

-We decided to assign color palettes for specific audience groups that would overlap across the entities, rather than developing five distinct palettes.
+Color: We decided to assign color palettes for specific audience groups that would overlap across the entities, rather than developing five distinct palettes.
 Building off of the color palette newly designed for the Youth Media Challenge website and leveraging existing KQED colors, we were able to develop a palette that had continuity and flexibility.
 Because of the scrappy nature of the project, we did a fair amount of guesswork when it came to selecting new colors, and would tweak them throughout the first two years of implementation.